 Is there a specific order in which federal funds are returned?

-All Federal Direct Loans will be returned in first in the following order: Unsubsidized Stafford Loans, Subsidized Stafford Loans, Federal PLUS Loans, Federal Perkins Loans.
-Pell Grant funds will be returned next followed by Federal SEOG funds.
+All Federal Direct Loans will be returned in first in the following order: Unsubsidized Student Loans, Subsidized Student Loans, Federal PLUS Loans.
+Pell Grant funds will be returned next followed by Federal SEOG and TEACH Grant funds, respectively.
 All institutional funds will be returned after federal funds are returned.

 If all of my loan funds are not returned, how will my repayment work?

 The refund calculation may result in the student or the parent being responsible for some portion of loan funds.
 The loan grace period on these loans will begin upon withdrawal from Roanoke (or when they drop below half-time enrollment).
 If the student does not re-enroll at Roanoke or another institution during this time, their loan will enter into repayment.
 The student should contact their loan servicer to make arrangements for repayment.

 What happens if the calculation results in an amount to be returned greater than the school's portion?